-- Number of families helped through respite services per month.
+- Number of families helped through respite services in 2022.

 - People participated in Embrace Family Camp 2022.

 - Our after care program has 2 school locations.

 Embrace is a very loved and appreciated part of our lives.
 It offers community and respite, after school care, and a sense of acceptance and belonging that can sometimes be hard to come by.
 Embrace understands challenges and cares about helping to overcome them.
 They are always there to help however they can, and for this, we are forever grateful.

 Embrace family camp was the best time our family has had together in 11 years.
 Until now, a family vacation had not been possible.
 The care, support, and love shown to each of us at camp has instilled a hope our family had since lost.